Parthasarathy Temple, India - Things to Do in Parthasarathy Temple

 Triplicane (walking distance to temple)

-T. Nagar (shopping and dining hub)
+T. Nagar (shopping and commercial hub)

 Anna Nagar (modern residential area)

-Egmore (near railway station)
+Egmore (near railway station and museums)

 Food & Dining